 - Three letters of recommendation - Letters should be from present or former professors/instructors, supervisors/employers, coworkers, etc. Recommendations should not be more than two years old.
 The recommenders are sent an email with a link to the recommendation form.
 When a recommender submits the form, we receive an email notifying us that a recommendation has been submitted on your behalf.
 In addition to the recommendation form, your recommender must upload an actual letter in the space alloted via the link that is sent.

-- Official Graduate Record Exam (GRE) scores.
+- Official Graduate Record Exam (GRE) scores within the last five years.
 The GRE is a general scholastic aptitude test that yields separate verbal and quantitative scores.
 A minimum score of 300 (verbal score + quantitative score) with an approximate score of 4 on the written portion is required for consideration as an applicant.
 When taking the GRE use the code number for CU Denver, 4875, to ensure scores will be sent electronically to CU Denver.
 GRE scores are required for the School Psychology program unless you already hold a Doctoral Degree.

 - $50 application fee for domestic students, $75 application fee for international students (may be paid via credit card, e-check or by mailing in a check)